vtoth13/restaurant-app/README.md

 7. **Open a Pull Request**: Go to the original repository and open a pull request with a description of your changes.

+## Credits

+We gratefully acknowledge the following resources and services that have contributed to the development and deployment of our restaurant management system:

+- **[GitHub](https://github.com/)** for their excellent repository hosting service which facilitated the version control and collaborative development of our project.
+- **[Django](https://www.djangoproject.com/)** for providing a high-level Python web framework that allowed rapid and pragmatic design of our application.
+- **[Render](https://render.com/)** for offering a robust and free hosting service, making the deployment of our website seamless and efficient【4:9†source】.
+- **[ElephantSQL](https://www.elephantsql.com/)** for their reliable free PostgreSQL database hosting, ensuring our database management is both powerful and easy to use【4:9†source】.
+- **[BGJar](https://www.bgjar.com/)** for providing free access to beautiful and customizable SVG background images, enhancing the visual appeal of our website【4:8†source】.
+- **[Font Awesome](https://fontawesome.com/)** for their comprehensive set of vector icons and social logos which have been instrumental in creating an engaging user interface【4:8†source】.

+## Additional Acknowledgments

+### Framework and Libraries

+- **Django Crispy Forms**: The Django Crispy Forms library made handling and customizing forms in Django more intuitive and flexible.
+- **Django Filter**: Simplified the implementation of sophisticated filtration functionalities in our views.
+- **Django Widget Tweaks**: Facilitated the customization and optimization of Django form fields.
+- **Pillow**: Essential for handling image processing capabilities within our application.
+- **Python Decouple**: Enhanced the management of environment configurations, crucial for separating settings from our source code.
+- **PyTZ**: Provided a robust time zone management solution.

+### Development Tools

+- **Visual Studio Code**: An indispensable tool for coding, offering powerful extensions and integrations that streamlined our development workflow.
+- **Postman**: Played a critical role in API development by allowing us to test our endpoints effectively.
+- **Git**: This version control system was pivotal in facilitating collaborative development across our team.
+- **Docker**: Simplified the creation of containerized environments, ensuring consistency across development, testing, and production stages.

+### Hosting and Deployment

+- **Heroku**: Provided an alternate platform for quick and easy deployments during development.
+- **Gitpod**: Greatly improved our development efficiency by offering a ready-to-code dev environment directly in the browser.

+### Design and UI/UX

+- **Bootstrap**: The extensive library of front-end components greatly accelerated the styling and responsive design of our application.
+- **Canva**: Assisted in creating engaging graphical content for both the application and promotional materials.

+### Testing and Quality Assurance

+- **Selenium**: Enabled automated browser testing, ensuring our web application performed correctly across different browsers.
+- **PyTest**: This testing framework facilitated the creation of simple yet scalable test cases for our application.

+## Conclusion

+Each of these tools and services played a vital role in bringing our restaurant management system to life.
+Our heartfelt thanks to all the developers and communities behind these incredible resources❤️.
+Without their contributions, the development of this project would not have been as efficient and enjoyable.

+---

+This documentation was generated based on the source code and supporting tools listed.
+The project is built using the **Django** framework and other tools/libraries that complement it, ensuring a robust and scalable application environment【4:9†source】【4:10†source】.

+# Acknowledgments

+I would like to express my gratitude to the following individuals for their support and contributions to this project:

+- **My Fiancée**: I am deeply thankful to my fiancée for her invaluable insights and patience in helping me better understand certain concepts related to this project.
+Her support and encouragement have been instrumental in overcoming challenges and making progress.

+- **Team Lead**: I appreciate my team lead for granting me the opportunity to take a day off from work to dedicate time to this project.
+Their understanding and flexibility have enabled me to focus on delivering the best possible outcome.

+These acknowledgments would not be complete without mentioning the support of my friends and colleagues who have provided encouragement and feedback throughout this journey.